matthw/matthw.github.io/content/posts/2024/ptrace_based_self_debugging_binaries/index.md

 These are two self-debugging ptrace (or nanomite, as you prefer) based challenges I made for 0xl4augh CTF.

-`ptrace` is a system call that allow a process to trace/debug another process, it is used by debuggers and tracing tools like `strace`.
+`ptrace` is a system call that allows a process to trace/debug another process, it is used by debuggers and tracing tools like `strace`.

 Since it can be used to read/write the memory and the CPU context of another process, it can also be used for all kind of fun stuff like hot patching.